Dundonald Castle: Early castles

 There have been three medieval castles present on this site.
 The first was built by one of the stewards of the king of Scots, most probably Walter, the first steward, who came to Scotland in 1136.
 There is no surviving evidence of this castle above ground today.

-The second castle was built in the late 13th Century by Alexander Stewart, 4th High Steward, this castle was predominantly built of stone.
+The second castle was built in the late 13th century by Alexander Stewart, 4th High Steward, this castle was predominantly built of stone.
 It would have been one of the grandest baronial residences of its time.
 It was largely destroyed by the Scottish during the Wars of Scottish Independence in the early 14th century.
 King Robert the Bruce's policy was to slight (demolish) most castles so they could not be used by enemies including much greater castles than Dundonald, such as Edinburgh Castle and Roxburgh Castle.
 There is little remaining of this castle, however there is a well and a rounded stump of a tower near to the present.

 The present castle

 The third castle was built by Robert Stewart, probably to mark his accession to the throne as Robert II in 1371.
 It was three storeys high.

 The top floor above the lofty stone vault was the upper hall – the great hall.
 It was for the more private use of the king and family.
 The first floor was the lower of the two halls – the laigh hall.
 It would have been used for more public activities like feasting and the holding of the baron court.
 The ground floor was a storage area.
 It was probably originally subdivided providing cellars for different commodities like wine, ale, foodstuffs and fuel.

 The tower house was extended in the late 14th century to add additional private chambers and a prison.
 The outer courtyard (called more properly the barmkin) was completed and ancillary buildings (stables, bakehouses, brewhouses, smithy, etc.) built against the barmkin wall.

-The third castle comprised almost everything you see above ground today, including the tower which dominates the hill.
+The third castle comprised almost everything that is visible above ground today, including the tower which dominates the hill.

 Dundonald castle once had its own chapel dedicated to Saint Inan.